 - Choose the billing option that is the most cost-effective for your business, for example, hourly or per project.

 - Ask whether it is possible to defer payment until the project is funded.

-- Consider renting instead of buying.
+14. Consider renting instead of buying.
 Leasing equipment instead of buying helps you avoid maintenance costs and can also prevent you from overpaying on equipment only needed for a specific period of time.
-You could also consider renting your office space, as it makes relocation and expansion easier.
+Also, consider renting your office space to make relocation and expansion easier.

-- Don’t spend prematurely.
-Don’t go big on business cards, sign writing, marketing materials, cars or inventory before any actual revenue comes in.
-This can create a cash flow blockage.
+17. Don’t spend prematurely.
+Don’t go big on business cards, sign writing, marketing materials, cars or inventory before any actual revenue comes in — doing so can create a cash flow blockage.